Tarrant County is a great place for families whether you live here or you're just visiting.

 Why go?
 Many of Main Street's buildings date back to the early 20th century.
 Park the car and visit the many shops that line the main drag and its adjacent streets.
 You'll find antique stores, clothing boutiques, Texas gift shops, home décor shops, places to sip Grapevine-produced wines, a year-round Christmas store and lots of opportunities for eating, whether you're looking for a sweet treat for the kids or a sit-down steak dinner.
 Kids will be excited about the city's old "calaboose," or jail, which is open to the public and a good photo opp.

-Don't miss: At the Cotton Belt Depot, visit a working blacksmith, then ride a vintage railcar over to Fort Worth's Stockyards, where for two hours you can shop, make your way through a giant maze, visit the city's longhorn herd and Billy Bob's honkey tonk, and then take the return trip back to Grapevine.
+Don't miss: At the Cotton Belt Depot, visit a working blacksmith, then ride a vintage railcar over to Fort Worth's Stockyards, where for two hours you can shop, make your way through a giant maze, visit the city's longhorn herd and Billy Bob's Texas, and then take the return trip back to Grapevine.
 The Vintage Railroad has a bunch of seasonal events, from a North Pole Express and a Jazz Wine Train to an October Scream Train and a February Sweetheart Express.

 Eat this: At 802 N. Main St. you'll find Tolbert's restaurant.
 The original location in Dallas was founded in 1976 by Frank X. Tolbert Sr. and his son.
 Tolbert was a well-known journalist, historian and storyteller.
 This location is in a 1911 historic building.
-Try Tolbert's Chili or an angus steak.
+Try Tolbert's chili or an angus steak.
 There's also a kids menu with some standard choices - burgers, hot dogs and grilled cheese sandwiches.
 The menu features several Texas wines.

 Best souvenir: At Texas Tee's & Collectibles on Main Street, we like the classic "Don't Mess with Texas" shirt for $12.99 (adults) and the wide selection of reasonably priced cowboy Ts and hats for kids.
-And what little girl won't want one of Aurora's Fancy Pal creations - it's a soft-sided purse that holds a little plush pony, $14.99.
+And what little girl wouldn't want one of Aurora's Fancy Pal creations - it's a soft-sided purse that holds a little plush pony, $14.99.

-Cost: The round-trip ticket on the railroad to Fort Worth is $20 for adults; $18 for seniors and $10 for children 3-12.
+Cost: The basic round-trip ticket on the railroad to Fort Worth is $20 for adults; $18 for seniors and $10 for children 3-12.
 For special events, times and prices may vary.

 Did you know?
 Grapevine has special events every weekend, including frequent live performances and films at the Palace Arts Center and loads of festivals.
 Adults may want to explore the 10 Grapevine winery tasting rooms.